developmentseed/eoapi-foss4gna/README.md

 <p align="center">
   <img width="500" alt="eoapi-devseed" src="https://github.com/developmentseed/eoapi-devseed/assets/10407788/fc69e5ae-4ab7-491f-8c20-6b9e1372b4c6">
-  <p align="center">Example of eoAPI customization.</p>
+  <p align="center">Example of eoAPI customization prepared for FOSS4GNA 2024.</p>
 </p>

 ---

 **Documentation**: <a href="https://eoapi.dev/customization/" target="_blank">https://eoapi.dev/customization/</a>

-**Source Code**: <a href="https://github.com/developmentseed/eoapi-devseed" target="_blank">https://github.com/developmentseed/eoapi-devseed</a>
+**Source Code**: <a href="https://github.com/developmentseed/eoapi-foss4gna" target="_blank">https://github.com/developmentseed/eoapi-foss4gna</a>

 ---

-This repository shows an example of how users can customize and deploy their own version of eoAPI starting from [eoapi-template](https://github.com/developmentseed/eoapi-template).
+This repository shows an example of how users can build a business application based on eoAPI services, starting from [eoapi-devseed](https://github.com/developmentseed/eoapi-devseed).

 ## Custom

 ### Runtimes

+#### business.logic

+A FastAPI application backed by a Postgres database with functions for finding suitable parcels for natural capital projects, like forested areas that have experienced disturbance in recent years (e.g. wildfire, timber harvesting, etc).

+- `/parcels`: `POST` GeoJSON features to the `parcel` table in the database
+- `/parcels/{id}/landcover_summary`: Return the area covered by each landcover class in a given year for a parcel
+- `/map`: Load a `leaflet` map with vector tile features from the `parcel` table.
+Optionally filter down to features that have experienced disturbance in forested areas over a specified time period.

 #### eoapi.stac